 This was a clear case of using social engineering to perform corporate espionage.
 It was a unique case because the social engineers (the former co-workers) manipulated a grieving employee (the IT Staffer) over the death of a former employee.
 This was the first time that HALOCK had seen grieving used by the social engineers.

 So how did it all end?
 Unfortunately, but necessarily, the IT Staffer was fired for not protecting company assets.
 Legal action was brought against the former coworkers who stole the intellectual property.
-The company that fell victim to this scam instituted better education and training for its IT staff to prevent a future incident from happening.
-The organization also invested in annual testing of its staffer’s security awareness.
+The company that fell victim to this scam instituted better education and training for its IT staff to prevent a future security incident from happening.
+The organization also invested in annual testing of its staffer’s cyber security awareness.